SAP/ui5-server/README.md

 ## Proxy

 You can proxy existing (OData) backend services to get around Access-Control-Allow-Origin (CORS) errors.
 To do so, you can add a hash of proxied paths in your `ui5.yml`.
-Example:
+Example (auth is optional):
 ```
 # ui5.yml
 specVersion: '0.1'